GasparKuper/Project2_Group2/README.md

 3) Calculate the trajectory of the probe and planets We have two options:
-   1) You can start the GUI and run solvers with our parameters
+   1) You can start the GUI and run solvers with our parameters.
-   2) You can start the console and run the program with yours parameters For calculation, we can use 4 solvers:
+   2) You can start the console and run the program with yours parameters.
+For calculation, we can use 4 solvers:
    1) Implicit Euler
    2) Symplectic Euler
    3) Velocity-Verlet (Leapfrog-Verlet implementation)